 On May 16, 2023, a lawsuit titled Hunthausen v.
-BuzzFeed, Inc. was filed against the Company in the United States District Court for the Southern District of California, asserting class action claims for alleged violation of the Video Privacy Protection Act ("VPPA") based on the claimed transmission of personally identifying information via the Meta pixel, Google Analytics, and the TikTok pixel, all of which are purportedly connected to posts on the BuzzFeed.com website.
+BuzzFeed, Inc. was filed against the Company in the United States District Court for the Southern District of California, asserting class action claims for alleged violation of the Video

+Privacy Protection Act ("VPPA") based on the claimed transmission of personally identifying information via the Meta pixel, Google Analytics, and the TikTok pixel, all of which are purportedly connected to posts on the BuzzFeed.com website.
 The putative class plaintiff was seeking an injunction to stop further alleged wrongful conduct, to recover unspecified compensatory damages and an award of costs, and any further appropriate relief.
 The matter was settled on January 4, 2024 and is now disposed.

 On August 4, 2023, the Company received 8,927 individual demands for JAMS arbitration in California, all of which allege that the Company violated the VPPA by transmitting personally identifying information via the Meta pixel, purportedly connected to posts on the BuzzFeed website.
 Each claimant was seeking to recover damages in the amount of \$2,500 (actual dollars) for each alleged violation of the VPPA.
-The Company provisionally settled these claims on January 29, 2024.
+The Company provisionally settled these claims on January 29, 2024 as part of an agreed class action settlement in the matter titled Peters v.
+BuzzFeed, Inc., pending in the Circuit Court of the 17th Judicial Circuit in Broward County, Florida.

 On August 15, 2023, the Company received (1) 5,247 individual demands for JAMS arbitration in California, all of which allege that the Company violated the VPPA by transmitting personally identifying information via the use of various pixels purportedly in connection with the HuffPost.com website; and (2) 12,176 individual demands for JAMS arbitration in California, all of which allege that the Company violated the VPPA by transmitting personal identifying information via the use of various pixels purportedly in connection with the BuzzFeed.com website.
 Each claimant was seeking to recover damages in the amount of \$2,500 (actual dollars) for each alleged violation of the VPPA, as well as punitive damages, attorneys' fees and costs, and equitable relief.
-The Company provisionally settled these claims on January 16, 2024.
+The Company settled these claims on January 16, 2024 and the settlement has since been paid.

-On October 31, 2023, we received 590 individual demands for JAMS arbitration in California, all of which allege that we violated the VPPA by transmitting personally identifying information via the use of various pixels purportedly in connection with the BuzzFeed.com website.
+On October 31, 2023, the Company received 590 individual demands for JAMS arbitration in California, all of which allege that the Company violated the VPPA by transmitting personally identifying information via the use of various pixels purportedly in connection with the BuzzFeed.com website.
 Each claimant was seeking to recover damages in the amount of \$2,500 (actual dollars) for each alleged violation of the VPPA.
-The Company provisionally settled these claims on January 29, 2024.
+The Company provisionally settled these claims on January 29, 2024 as part of an agreed class action settlement in the matter titled Peters v.
+BuzzFeed, Inc., pending in the Circuit Court of the 17th Judicial Circuit in Broward County, Florida.